-Since the block reward will be halved, the number of Bitcoins entering circulation will be halved too.
-So now 6.25 Bitcoins will be created every 10 minutes for the next 4 years before being halved again.
+Since the block reward will be halved, the number of Bitcoins entering circulation will be halved too, this means that:

 As we all know, increased scarcity, coupled with high demand always increases the market value of an asset.

-Whilst many people have their opinions on how Bitcoins market value will be affected, a mathematical prediction model paints a bullish picture of where Bitcoins price could be in the time following the halving.
+Whilst many people have their opinions on how Bitcoins market value will be affected, a mathematical prediction model paints a bullish picture of where Bitcoins price could be in the time following the halving (2020 & 2021 - 2024).

 The article contained the image below, which shows Bitcoins total market value over time, modelled using a linear regression.